awsdocs/amazon-s3-userguide/doc_source/object-ownership-migrating-acls-prerequisites.md

 # Prerequisites for disabling ACLs<a name="object-ownership-migrating-acls-prerequisites"></a>

 If your bucket ACL grants access outside of your AWS account, before you disable ACLs, you must migrate your bucket ACL permissions to your bucket policy and reset your bucket ACL to the default private ACL\.
-If you don't migrate these bucket ACLs, your request to apply the bucket owner enforced setting to disable ACLs fails and returns the [InvalidBucketAclWithObjectOwnership](object-ownership-error-responses.md#object-ownership-error-responses-invalid-acl) error code\.
+If you don't migrate these bucket ACLs, your request to apply the Bucket owner enforced setting to disable ACLs fails and returns the [InvalidBucketAclWithObjectOwnership](object-ownership-error-responses.md#object-ownership-error-responses-invalid-acl) error code\.
 We also recommend that you review your object ACL permissions and migrate them to your bucket policy\.
 For more information about other suggested prerequisites, see [Prerequisites for disabling ACLs](about-object-ownership.md#object-ownership-considerations)\.

 Each of your existing bucket and object ACLs has an equivalent in an IAM policy\.
 The following bucket policy examples show you how `READ` and `WRITE` permissions for bucket and object ACLs map to IAM permissions\.
 For more information about how each ACL translates to IAM permissions, see [Mapping of ACL permissions and access policy permissions](acl-overview.md#acl-access-policy-permission-mapping)\.